typedefs/typedefs.github.io/content/about.md

 Typedefs is similar to [protocol-buffers](https://developers.google.com/protocol-buffers/), [thrift](https://thrift.apache.org/) and [many more](/related).

-However, it is based on an elementary mathematical theory of datatypes and aims to be a more natural fit for users of **proof assistants** and **purely functional, strongly typed** programming languages.
+However, it is based on a theory of algebraic datatypes and aims to be a more natural fit for users of **proof assistants** and **purely functional, strongly typed** programming languages.

 ## Background and motivation